 (a) "Leasing authority" means one auto transportation company allowing another person to operate all, or a portion, of the authority granted to the first company by the commission.
 A joint application to, and approval from, the commission is required to lease authority.
 See WAC 480-30-141.

 (b) "Leasing equipment" means the act of a passenger transportation company to supplement its fleet by acquiring a vehicle(s) from a third party for a specified period of time under contract.
 See WAC 480-30-236.

+“Liquor permit holder” means a holder of an appropriate special permit to provide liquor issued under RCW 66.20, who is 21 years of age or older and who is responsible for compliance with the requirements of WAC 480-30-XXX and RCW 66.20 during the provision of transportation services.

 "Motor vehicle" or "vehicle" means: